ccano/cc2223/session7/README.md

 The `faas-cli login` command and preceding line populate the PASSWORD environment variable.
 You can use this to get the password to open the UI at any time.

-We then have faas-cli store deploy figlet and faas-cli list.
-The first command deploys an ASCII generator function from the Function Store and the second command lists the deployed functions, you should see figlet listed.
+We then have `faas-cli store deploy figlet` and `faas-cli list`.
+The first command deploys an ASCII generator function from the Function Store and the second command lists the deployed functions, you should see `figlet` listed.

 You will also find the PLONK stack components deployed, such as Prometheus and NATS.
 You can see them in the openfaas Kubernetes namespace: